 - TRISH encourages proposers to consider that Artemis missions, especially late Artemis, will have significant time delays for communications, limited connectivity and lack of or minimal resupply capability.

-- Given significant restrictions on mass, power, volume, crew time, resupply, connectivity, and communication delays, TRISH allows maturation of existing technologies, countermeasure candidates, or research focus areas provided a strong case is made for reaching an implementable deliverable within 3 years.
+- Given the above-described restrictions on mass, power, volume, crew time, resupply, connectivity, and communication delays, TRISH allows the maturation of existing technologies, countermeasure candidates, or research focus areas provided a strong case is made for reaching an implementable deliverable within 3 years.

 - TRISH encourages methods that are out-of-the-box, challenge assumptions, and could lead to extraordinary outcomes.